Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 23.33.21 UTC
+- WIB: Rabu, 27 Agustus 2025 00.25.07 UTC
-- WITA: Rabu, 27 Agustus 2025 00.33.21 UTC
+- WITA: Rabu, 27 Agustus 2025 01.25.07 UTC
-- WIT: Rabu, 27 Agustus 2025 01.33.21 UTC
+- WIT: Rabu, 27 Agustus 2025 02.25.07 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational